Aufbau principle: The n + energy ordering rule

 This formula correctly predicts both the first and second parts of the Madelung rule (the second part being that for two subshells with the same value of n + l, the one with the smaller value of n fills first).
-Wiswesser argued for this formula based on both the pattern of nodal and radial nodes, the concept now known as orbital penetration, and the influence of the core electrons on the valence orbitals.
+Wiswesser argued for this formula based on the pattern of both angular and radial nodes, the concept now known as orbital penetration, and the influence of the core electrons on the valence orbitals.